7th October, 2025

 Construction sites are at a high risk of fire, so fire prevention must be a top priority when planning and managing construction work.
-There are a few reasons why a fire could start on your site, but there are ways to make it less likely - here are 13 tips for fire prevention on construction sites.
+There are a few reasons why a fire could start on your site, but there are ways to make it less likely.
+Here are 13 tips for fire prevention on construction sites.

 Construction sites are one of the highest risk places for a fire to start.
-Let's consider why construction sites, in particular, are at an increased risk of fire.
-This increased risk of fire is due to a variety of factors:
+But why are construction sites, in particular, at an increased risk of fire?
+And what can you do to make your construction site less likely to go up in smoke?

-Fire prevention must, therefore, be a top priority when planning and managing construction work.
 The good news is, fire risk can be reduced.
-The simple tips we are about to share can help prevent fires starting on your sites.
+The simple tips we are about to share can help prevent fires from starting on your sites.

 Here are our 13 top tips for fire prevention on site:

-The first rule of fire prevention, don't start a fire!
+The first rule of fire prevention: don't start a fire!
 This is a really simple tip, but even small fires that are started to get rid of construction waste or keep workers warm can easily get out of hand.

 Never attempt to dispose of rubbish by burning it.
 Site 'bonfires' are forbidden as they can get out of control easily.